-Not only is this elf epically un-Santa-ish, it is decidedly monstrous in very human ways: detached, secretive, capricious and petty.
+Not only is this elf epically un-Santa-ish, but it is also decidedly monstrous in very human ways: detached, secretive, capricious, and petty.

 Those Creepy Eyes

 Here's the gist of the Elf on a Shelf phenomenon: You purchase a book/doll set that comes with a vintage-style, spidery-appendaged elf doll with maniacal, shifty eyes.
 You can even choose between a boy or girl and black or white, but those crazy eyes are always the same.
 Watching.
 Judging.

 After releasing it from its plastic and paperboard cage (in which it should have been imprisoned forever, like General Zod), children are asked to name their Big Brother.
 Then mummy or daddums sets little Zart, Criddle, or Foddle someplace where it can psychologically torment its victim.

 Parents are supposed to move it to a new spot every night because, you know, the elf flies back to the North Pole every night to document your good or bad behavior with the Big Guy himself.
 The book even encourages parents to hide the elf in a plant or a picture frame so that kids have to look for it when they wake up . . . because uncertainty and paranoia are the emotions that every kid wants to associate with Christmas.

 Also, according to the book, Santa's interpretations of "good" and "bad" are pretty subjective and fickle, so don't just be on your best behavior.
 Be Jesus.

 Oh yeah . . . and don't, under any circumstances, touch that friggin' elf, because then it loses its powers and Santa will punish you.

 - The Elf on a Shelf Gets his Comeuppance | Flickr